yvadalia/Information-Retrieval-using-Map-Reduce-/README.md

 The job accepts as input a user query and outputs a list of documents with scores that best matches the query.

-Steps to run Search.java
+## Steps to run Search.java

+1. Compile the Search class
-$javac -cp /usr/lib/hadoop/*:/usr/lib/hadoop-mapreduce/* Search.java -d build -Xlint
+<dd>$javac -cp /usr/lib/hadoop/*:/usr/lib/hadoop-mapreduce/* Search.java -d build -Xlint

+2. Create the JAR file for the application
-$jar -cvf Search.jar -C build/ .
+<dd>$jar -cvf Search.jar -C build/ .

-$hadoop fs -rmr /user/cloudera/wordcount/output
-$hadoop fs -rmr /user/cloudera/intermediate_output
-$hadoop fs -rmr /user/cloudera/intermediate_output1
+3. Run the application from the JAR file, passing the input and output directories and the query.
-$hadoop jar Search.jar org.myorg.TFIDF /user/cloudera/wordcount/input /user/cloudera/wordcount/output “yellow Hadoop”
+<dd>$hadoop jar Search.jar org.myorg.TFIDF /user/cloudera/wordcount/input /user/cloudera/wordcount/output “yellow Hadoop”
-$hadoop fs -cat /user/cloudera/wordcount/output/*

 Note:- The query part is between “”